 As always, Ham & Lyme is not just about the winners and it was fantastic to see several multiple time finishers claim another medal.
 Nick Sale, who has won the 50k previously, was this time running with his son and daughter Rich and Eve - they showed fantastic determination to get to the end having not run anything of this distance previously.
 Several runners finally got their hands on that famous ammonite medal after being injured a couple of years running at the time of the race.
 Some of the final finishers in the 50k reacted with pure emotion at reaching the end, which is always inspiring to see.
 Too many special mentions to list them all but kudos to Alan Hornibrook who finished in the top third of the field as a V65 runner!

-SOME FEEDBACK FROM PREVIOUS YEARS IS AS FOLLOWS: -
+SOME FEEDBACK FROM THIS YEAR's RACE: -

 The Ham & Lyme races take in the stunning Liberty Trail, which runs from Ham Hill Country Park in Somerset to Lyme Regis in Dorset, taking in some fabulous locations along the way, including the enchanting Wayford Woods, the breathtaking panoramas from Lambert's Castle (if the mist stays away!) and a number of pretty villages, before descending to wonderful Lyme Regis with its famous Cobb